Navigating the Slow Season: Extend Your Seasonal Operation Into a Lucrative Business All Year Long

 Promoting Seasonal Discounts

-If you are looking for ways to keep customers interacting with your business while you’re closed or hitting a dry spell, brainstorm an awesome campaign asking customers to post a picture from their experience on your tour or activity and tag your company.
+If you are looking for ways to keep customers interacting with your business while you’re closed or hitting a dry spell, brainstorm an awesome user-generated content campaign asking customers to post a picture from their experience on your tour or activity and tag your company.

 Turn it into a contest and reward the winner of the contest with a free tour, a unique discount, or cool swag to entice people to interact with your campaign.
 This will create off-season buzz around your company and create more engagement online with your customers!